-- A: Family members should clearly understand that telephone calls they receive from an inmate are subject to monitoring and recording for security, and that their incoming mail will be opened and screened.
+A: Family members should clearly understand that telephone calls and e-mails they receive from an inmate are subject to monitoring and recording for security, and that their incoming postal mail will be opened and screened.
 Therefore, what they say and what they write should always be above board and appropriate.
 Further, the family also needs to know that an inmate is prohibited under Bureau of Prisons' regulations from conducting a business while confined.
-So, written and telephone correspondence must not involve such prohibited conduct.
+So, telephone, e-mail, and written correspondence must not involve such prohibited conduct.
 Finally, the family should be strongly cautioned against making 3-way, or third-party calls, after the inmate has connected with them telephonically, because this, too, is prohibited by the Bureau of Prisons.
-Such calls are generally viewed by the bureau as circumventing telephone regulations, which are reasonable, since inmates are allowed a large number of people on their authorized telephone lists, which can be frequently modified. - Q: Since you earlier referenced the disciplinary process, what should the family know about the prison disciplinary process? - A: As already mentioned, the new inmate will receive a full and comprehensive list of Bureau of Prisons' rules and regulations which includes all prohibited acts immediately upon arrival at a federal prison.
+Such calls are generally viewed by the bureau as circumventing telephone regulations, which are reasonable, since inmates are allowed a large number of people on their authorized telephone lists, which can be frequently modified.

+Q: Since you earlier referenced the disciplinary process, what should the family know about the prison disciplinary process?

+A: As already mentioned, the new inmate will receive a full and comprehensive list of Bureau of Prisons' rules and regulations which includes all prohibited acts immediately upon arrival at a federal prison.
 Therefore, the family should understand that there is usually very little excuse for an offender's claim that they may not have known they were violating a rule.
-Also, the family should understand that Bureau of Prisons' staff are generally much to busy with daily routines to write disciplinary reports against an inmate simply because the staff member "dislikes" the inmate.
+Also, the family should understand that Bureau of Prisons' staff are generally much too busy with daily routines to write disciplinary reports against an inmate simply because the staff member "dislikes" the inmate.
 In fact, the formal disciplinary process requires an eyewitness staff account of an inmate's prohibited conduct, further investigation by a Correctional Supervisor, and then review with the inmate in person by a Unit Team staff member and, later, if referred by the Unit Team, by a Disciplinary Hearing Officer (DHO).
 The process leaves very little room for the personal likes or dislikes of a single staff member.
 The family should realize that the institution's DHO is virtually autonomous as an independent department within the institution.
-Finally, even if found guilty of an act, the inmate has an appeal process whereby all disciplinary proceedings are reviewed at administrative levels higher than the institution's. - Q: What should the family understand about medical care in the Bureau of Prisons? - A: The family should understand that when an offender is sentenced to serve a federal prison term, the Bureau of Prisons must assume all responsibility for medical care.
-Therefore, their personal doctor will not be able to continue treating the inmate, and neither will the new inmate or family have a choice in selecting a medical provider.
-Each Bureau of Prisons facility has at least one licensed physician on staff, and most frequently, those physicians specialize in family practice or internal medicine.
-Many are board certified in their specialty areas, as well.
-The medical services are extended by use of mid-level providers, usually Physician's Assistants or Nurse Practitioners who will generally provide the initial evaluation of a medical concern.
-However, if necessary, a physician or specialist from the community will also be available.
+Finally, even if found guilty of an act, the inmate has an appeal process whereby all disciplinary proceedings are reviewed at administrative levels higher than the institution's.